resithas/Incubyte_Assessment/README.md

 # Incubyte_Assessment
 Update logindata in the LoginData.xls file before executing the script.
-Update subject and mailbody in common.Constants file as required
+Update subject and mailbody in src/main/java/common/common/Constants.class file as required